In Summary

 Post-partum hair shedding is among the most distressing hair experiences women report, and also one of the most frequently poorly explained in clinical settings.
 What is typically happening is a telogen effluvium: the hormonal changes of pregnancy maintain follicles in the anagen (growth) phase longer than usual, producing temporarily thicker hair during pregnancy.
 After delivery, as estrogen and progesterone levels fall, this extended cohort of follicles enters telogen simultaneously and sheds two to four months later — producing what feels like massive hair loss but is actually the belated completion of normal cycling for follicles that were held in growth phase during pregnancy.

 In most women, this process is self-limiting and resolves within six to twelve months of delivery without intervention.
-But “self-limiting” assumes that the physiological baseline is adequate to support recovery — and in many modern women, it is not.
+But “self-limiting” assumes the physiological baseline is adequate to support recovery — and in many modern women, it is not.
 A woman who was already constitutionally depleted before pregnancy, who experienced significant nutritional demand during pregnancy without adequate replenishment, who is sleep-deprived through infant care, and who is breastfeeding (which continues to make substantial nutritional demands) is not recovering into a state of constitutional adequacy.
 She is recovering from depletion into ongoing depletion.

 The Korean Medicine Reading: Blood and Yin